 Ummmm, then why is there a Stage 3?

 Sometimes, however you need to get a little bit more specific in order to reach your goals or if you want to reach your goals more quickly.

 Most importantly, I believe everyone should go through Stage 3 once in their lives.
 It is important to put a number and understanding to exactly how much you should be eating, all together and of each nutrient group.
 Women especially, find they are not eating enough protein.
 Don't let that be you!
 Insufficient protein consumption will put the breaks your progress.

 In this stage answer the following questions:

 Once you have a good understanding of the major food groups and you can successfully eyeball portion sizes, then you start tracking your nutrition by numbers.
 Use an app, like MyFitnessPal, to track your intake and look at how many calories you are consuming AND where they are coming from.

 I usually break this part up into two phases.
 First, track the habits you already have.
 Eat like you were in Stage 1/2 and track for 3-5 days.
 Then, establish your calorie and macronutrient goals, compare your data from those 3-5 days to your goals, and adjust accordingly.

 How do you establish your goals?

 Your goals are specific to you.
 They are based on your body and your activity level.
-Bear with me here, this part involves some math (math I do for you in my Body After Baby Program).
+Bear with me here, this part involves some math (math I do for you in and tailor it more specifically to YOUR life and YOUR goals in my TRANSFORM-you Program - formerly Body After Baby).